Hint: It involves pirates! AAARRR.

-When meeting your potential employer for an interview, you would do your due diligence and research on the company and your interviewer to come prepared right?
+When meeting a potential employer for an interview, it’s important to do due diligence and research on the company and the interviewer to come prepared, right?
 Same applies in this case.

-Before you start building your content strategy, do learn about your potential users — what are their profile attributes, habits, frustrations, likes, dislikes, and motivations.
-This will guide you in shaping your messaging.
+Before commencing to build a content strategy, it’s crucial to learn about the user’s persona — what are their profile attributes, habits, frustrations, likes, dislikes, and motivations.
+This will serve as a guide when writing content.

-Here is an example of a user persona:
+Here is an example of a user’s persona:

 Step 2: Define Their User Journey

-Now that we have defined the acronyms behind the Pirates model, it is time to map out a user’s behaviour at every user stage.
+Now that the acronym behind the Pirates model has been defined, it is time to map out a user’s behaviour at every user stage.
 Here is an example of a user journey map: